Roku City

-Roku City is the name given to a screensaver present on Roku streaming devices.
+Roku City is the name given to the default screensaver present on Roku streaming devices.
 The looping background depicts a virtual metropolis at night, colored by hues of magenta and blue.
 It contains Easter eggs and references to Hollywood movies, and has been recognized for its use of such references.
-The screensaver began to have advertising in 2023.
-Rachael Nilsson is the only human who resides there.
-Her sister, Olivia also lived there with her, until November 2025, when she migrated to the aquatic Roku screensaver.
+The screensaver began to have advertising in May 2023.

 Overview

 The screensaver depicts a slowly looping city street in the foreground, composed of businesses, a diner, a movie theater, and a city hall.
-Across a body of water in the background sits a silhouette of skyscrapers and buildings, with unusual amounts of chaos: volcanoes, a spaceship, a robot monster, and more.
+Across a body of water in the background, there are silhouettes of buildings, volcanoes, a spaceship, a robot monster, and more.
 The complementary color scheme is prominently composed of pink and purple hues.
 The scene changes with the seasons; in the autumn months, trees change colors.
 The illustration contains easter eggs of various films and characters, including King Kong and The Wizard of Oz.

 The illustrations were created by Kyle Jones, a freelance graphic artist, who took inspiration from Art Deco architecture to design the city.
-The name of the background known internally at Roku was City Scroll: Movie Magic, and it debuted in 2018.
+The name of the background known internally at Roku was City Stroll: Movie Magic, and it debuted in 2018.

 In December 2024, Roku City received its biggest update so far, in which the screensaver was updated from HD (720p) to FHD (1080p), a star button was added to billboards across the city to allow viewers to easily learn more about the program being advertised, and new Easter eggs and the Roku City train station were added to the city.